Tennessee

 Right to Confirm and Access

-Consumers can confirm whether a controller is processing their personal information.
-If processing is occurring, consumers have the right to access that data.
+Consumers can confirm whether a controller is processing their personal information and, if so, access that data.

 Right to Correct